Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Conclusions and outlook

-Its geometric interpretation, linked to deformations in the thermal or spatial metric \citet{Weberszpil2015,rosa2018dual,HasYilmazBaleanu2024}, offers insight into how fractal geometry and nonlocal responses might influence critical behavior.
-In parallel, conformable symmetry approaches have also found applications in nuclear structure and critical point symmetries\citet{RaissiRad2021}, illustrating the broader relevance of such deformations across diverse physical systems

-The framework is general and extensible.
-It can be adapted to a broad range of critical systems, including percolation thresholds, spin glasses, disordered media, and quantum phase transitions.
+The geometric interpretation of the conformable framework developed herein is linked to deformations in the thermal or spatial metric \cite{Weberszpil2015,rosa2018dual,HasYilmazBaleanu2024} and offers insight into how fractal geometry and nonlocal responses might influence critical behavior.
+In parallel, conformable symmetry approaches have also found applications in nuclear structure and critical point symmetries \cite{RaissiRad2021}, illustrating the broader relevance of such deformations across diverse physical systems.
+In particular, the framework is general and can be adapted to a broad range of critical systems, including percolation thresholds, spin glasses, disordered media, and quantum phase transitions.
 Its generality makes it a valuable tool for exploring universality in complex systems, particularly in non-equilibrium or nonextensive regimes.

-Looking ahead, the conformable formalism holds promise for broader applications in systems where classical scaling laws break down due to disorder, finite-size constraints, or complex topology or entropy-driven irreversibility \citet{Sotolongo2021}.
-Similar approaches using structural or deformed derivatives have been proposed to model ultraslow diffusion in complex systems \citet{xu2017spatial}.
-It may also serve as a foundation for modeling anomalous transport, quantum phase transitions, or nonequilibrium critical dynamics.
-Further investigation into its connection with renormalization group flows, scaling functions, and anomalous dimensions could deepen our understanding of universality in deformed or emergent settings.

-Beyond phenomenological applications, several open questions remain in the rigorous mathematical formulation of the conformable framework.
-These include the development of a well-defined operator semigroup structure, the spectral theory of deformed differential operators, and the formulation of variational principles compatible with conformable dynamics \citet{godinho2020variational}.
+Beyond phenomenological applications, several open questions remain as to the rigorous mathematical formulation of the conformable framework.
+These include the development of a well-defined operator semigroup structure, the spectral theory of deformed differential operators, and the formulation of variational principles compatible with conformable dynamics \cite{godinho2020variational}.
 Addressing these foundational issues may reveal deeper connections between the conformable approach and the broader structure of mathematical physics.